 Many countries are starting to change their laws to allow for greater access to abortion

-Over the last 60 years, more than 30 countries have changed their laws to allow for greater access to abortion, at times recognizing the vital role that access to safe abortion plays in protecting women’s lives and health.
-Ireland could potentially join this list of countries, depending on the outcome of its referendum on 25 May 2018 to repeal its near-total constitutional ban on abortion.
+Over the last 25 years, more than 50 countries have changed their laws to allow for greater access to abortion, at times recognizing the vital role that access to safe abortion plays in protecting women’s lives and health.
+Ireland joined that list on 25 May 2018 when, in a long-awaited referendum, its people voted overwhelmingly to repeal the near-total constitutional ban on abortion.

-Despite the trend towards reforming laws to prevent deaths and injuries, some countries, including Nicaragua, El Salvador and Ireland maintain draconian and discriminatory laws that still ban abortion in virtually all circumstances.
+Despite the trend towards reforming laws to prevent deaths and injuries, some countries, including Nicaragua and El Salvador, maintain draconian and discriminatory laws that still ban abortion in virtually all circumstances.
 In fact, according to the WHO, across the globe 40% of women of childbearing age live in countries with highly restrictive abortion laws, or where abortion is legal, is neither available or accessible.
 In these states, abortion is banned or only permitted in highly restricted circumstances, or if legal, is not accessible due to multiple barriers to access in practice.